AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/beta-new-email-editor/how-to-access-an-email-template.md

 Intro text here.

+>[!IMPORTANT]
+>
+>This article is for members of the New Marketo Engage Email Editor closed beta only.
+Please do not disseminate.

 1. Log in to the [Adobe Experience Cloud](https://experiencecloud.adobe.com/).

    SCREENSHOT

    LIST EVERY STEP UNTIL YOU GET TO MARKETO?

 1. In My Marketo, select Design Studio.